Contact Dr Paul Hutchings

 Areas of expertise

-Understanding the functioning of water institutions is an important part of Paul’s work.
+Understanding the functioning of water institutions is another important part of Paul’s work.
 Through the Australian Aid supported Community Water Plus project (2013-2016), he tried to better understand the institutional and financing mechanisms needed to support sustainable community management in India.
 He continues to be interested in the relationship between government and communities within service delivery systems, and is currently Principle Investigator on an ESRC project working to develop more integrated planning frameworks for urban and rural sanitation in India.

-Paul is always interested to hear from prospective research students and collaborators that are interested in working with him on these topics.
+collaborators that are interested in working with him on these or related topics.

 Articles In Journals

 - Mather W, Hutchings P, Budge S & Jeffrey P (2020) Association between water and sanitation service levels and soil-transmitted helminth infection risk factors: a cross-sectional study in rural Rwanda, Transactions of The Royal Society of Tropical Medicine and Hygiene Article No. trz119.

 - Budge S, Hutchings P, Parker A, Tyrrel S, Tulu T, Gizaw M & Garbutt C (2019) Do domestic animals contribute to bacterial contamination of infant transmission pathways?
 Formative evidence from Ethiopia, Journal of Water and Health, 17 (5) 655-669.

 - Cooper S, Hutchings P, Butterworth J, Joseph S, Kebede A, Parker A, Terefe B & Van Koppen B (2019) Environmental associated emotional distress and the dangers of climate change for pastoralist mental health, Global Environmental Change Part B, 59 (November) Article No. 101994.
 Dataset/s: 10.17862/cranfield.rd.9332279